 Although some home warranty companies will include roof-leak protection as part of their standard coverage, many—if not most—providers offer roof coverage as an optional add-on.
 In some cases, companies may build roof coverage into their premium or high-tier protection plans while offering it as an add-on with their other policies.
 When considering the costs of roof coverage across different home warranties, homeowners may want to take into account how purchasing add-on policies could impact the total cost of a warranty compared with a policy that already includes roof protection.

 Policies and Plans

-When searching for the best home warranty for roof coverage, homeowners will likely want a policy that offers additional protection for many other home systems and appliances.
-With that in mind, it’s worth considering the full extent of coverage available from each company.
+When searching for the best home warranty for roof coverage, homeowners will likely want to look for a policy that offers additional protection for many other home systems and appliances.
+With that in mind, it’s worth homeowners considering the full extent of coverage available from each company.
 Warranty providers may offer multiple policies and plans to choose from, as well as various add-on options that can be purchased at an additional cost.
-With so many options to consider, it may be important to look at the full scope of coverage offered with each company and individual policy to find the best fit for a homeowner’s needs.
+With so many options to consider, it may be important for a homeowner to look at the full scope of coverage offered with each company and individual policy to find the best fit for their needs.

 Average Monthly Rate